LAUNCH INTERNSHIPS 2020

-Medical/Health: SIM Nigeria has four possibilities for hospital placement in various clinical specialties.
-We welcome medical electives and medical mission exposure trips for doctors, nurses, physical therapists, occupational therapists, and other allied health professionals in training.
+Medical/Health: SIM Nigeria has several possibilities for hospital placement in various clinical specialties.
+We welcome medical electives and medical mission exposure trips for doctors, nurses, physical therapists, occupational therapists, and other medical professionals in training.
+Those further on in their training are likely to find this more beneficial than their juniors.
 The medical exposure trips include clinical observation and practice of skills under Nigerian supervision, surgical observation, visits to clinics and other health care settings, village medical outreach, community health, HIV/AIDS prevention and engagement with missionary health care professionals.
 Opportunity exists to engage in public health projects when established ahead of time.
-Opportunities exist for the field component following the Whole Person Preceptorship Program in California to participate in medical exposure opportunities.

 English/Literacy: Interns may engage in adult literacy and TESOL programs in a variety of settings.
-There are opportunities to teach English in IDP camps (internally displaced people=refugees), in urban settings, and in church settings.
+There are opportunities to teach English in IDP camps (internally displaced people=refugees), in urban settings with Muslims, and in church settings.

 Children/Youth: Over half of the population is under the age of 14!
-We have many opportunities with a variety of children/youth ministries including teaching, youth pastor, children’s ministry, sports ministry, VBS programs (in August) or after-school activities.
+We have many opportunities, particularly in City Ministries with a variety of children/youth ministries including teaching, youth pastor, children’s ministry, sports ministry, VBS programs (in August) or after-school activities.

-Teaching: Though most schools close their sessions in July, we welcome interns to teach Bible, math, or English (or other topics) to IDP students, assist in curriculum development, tutor middle and high school students or to encourage local teachers in creative teaching methods.
+Teaching: Though most schools close their sessions in July, we welcome interns to teach Bible, math, or English (or other topics) to IDP students, assist in curriculum development, or to encourage local teachers in creative teaching methods.
 Open Doors is a special education center who welcomes education majors, K-6.
-Student teaching positions are available at an international school in Jos.
+Student teaching positions are available at Hillcrest School.

 Business/Management: We welcome business or marketing consultants in several ministries.
 We can place those with office or secretarial skills, training in hospital administration or accounting, and those willing to teach business skills to nationals.
 We are also interested in those with entrepreneurial skills to come alongside Nigerian business people to learn how things are done in this culture with an aim to encourage and offer suggestions for expanding businesses.

-Communications: We are looking for candidates with skills in photojournalism, graphic design, marketing, videography, writing and web design.
+Communications: We are looking for candidates with skills in photojournalism, graphic design, marketing, writing, and web design.
 Several ministries and the SIM office desire interns with these skills to help.

-Computer/Technical/Engineer/STEM areas: Those with IT, computer programming, LAN/WAN or teaching skills, have opportunities to lend their expertise in our orphan care center schools (teaching/tutoring), teaching units in the ECWA Institute of Computer Technology on various topics, or using Lego Robotics to offer seminars in the community.
-We wish to develop hydroponics, water systems and community development using appropriate technology in Nigeria for those with engineering or technical skills.
+Computers/Technical Areas: Those with computer programming or teaching skills have opportunities to lend their expertise in our orphan care center schools (teaching/tutoring), teaching units in the ECWA Institute of Computer Technology on various topics, or using Lego Robotics to offer seminars in the community.
+We wish to develop hydroponics, water systems and community development in Nigeria for those with engineering or technical skills.
 Often there are construction projects that can use general helpers, experienced painters and those with electrical, plumbing, or masonry skills.

-Vocational Skills: We welcome those with practical skills in agriculture, animal husbandry, farming, catfish raising, auto repair, carpentry, metalworking and cooking/catering to assist in local ministries and develop vocational training opportunities.
+Vocational Skills: We welcome those with practical skills in agriculture, animal husbandry, farming, catfish raising, auto repair, and cooking/catering to assist in local ministries and develop vocational training opportunities.